FusionAuth/fusionauth-site/site/_posts/2020-05-04-setting-up-single-sign-on-for-nodebb.md

 {% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/application-creation.png" alt="The configured application screen." class="img-fluid" figure=false %}

 Next, let's create a user.
-If this weren't a walkthrough, you'd have registration built out in your todo app, but I'm not going to build your entire todo app for you!
+If this weren't a walkthrough, you'd have a way for a user to register in the todo app, but I'm not going to build the entire app for you!
 Go to "Users" and add a user--I'm going to add "fornodebb@example.com".

 {% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/user-creation.png" alt="Creating a user in FusionAuth." class="img-fluid" figure=false %}

-Then associate them with the nodebb application by creating a registration.
-When you're done, it should look like this:
+Then associate them with the nodebb application by creating a FusoinAuth registration.
+Again, if you had the todo app FusionAuth application created, you might add a FusionAuth registration for that application as well.

+When you're done, the user edit screen should look like this:

 {% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/adding-user-registration.png" alt="Associating a user with the nodebb application." class="img-fluid" figure=false %}